robertdavidgraham/heartleech/README.md

     make

     gcc ../heartleech/heartleech.c libcrypto.a libssl.a -ldl -o heartleech

+    #cygwin compile (for some reason order matters):

+    gcc ../heartleech/heartleech.c libssl.a libcrypto.a -ldl -o heartleech

 This is evil, because I'm simultaneously linking to the local libraries and the system libraries for OpenSSL, but it seems to work without